 - Diversity – I value and seek to achieve the widest possible engagement in the arts and actively tackle the massive inequalities in participation and employment in the cultural sector.
 My consultancy and interim leadership roles focus on increasing audience reach and engagement, and improving staff engagement.

-- Enabling others – I believe good leadership enables others.
-As a coach, mentor and trainer, I enable people to develop their leadership skills so they can support and develop their teams.
+- Supporting others – I believe good leadership enables others.
+As a coach, mentor and trainer, I support people to develop their leadership skills so they can in turn support and develop their teams.

 I regularly work in association with other consultants or companies, including People Make it Work on change programmes.